singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 </html>
 ```

-Again it's pretty straight forward, with a small text in the footer and since we want to put a few links in this text, we'll allow HTML by adding the extra set of mustache brackets.
+Again it's pretty straight forward, with a text in the footer and since we want to put a few links in this text, we'll allow HTML by adding the extra set of mustache brackets.
 The `{{{footer-text}}}` is referenced through Mustache and also defined in the fabled `shared.json` file, which we'll take a look at later.

 #### 5. Folder Tree
 Punch takes the whole separation of content from presentation concept very seriously, which is of course a good thing, as it helps divide the work in a sensible manner.

-For this purpose the two are divided into two folders named contents and templates and as the names imply, one is for the content, such as your articles or posts.
-The other folder though, the templates folder, is not only for the templates or layouts we'll introduce in the next step, but also images, stylesheets, Javascript and whatever else you might want to add to help you present the site.
+For this purpose the two are divided into two folders named contents and templates and as the names imply, one is for the content, such as your articles or posts, while the other is for templates.
+The way the content of the templates folder is defined though, the templates folder is not only for the templates or layouts we'll introduce in the next step, but also images, stylesheets, Javascripts and whatever else you might want to add to help you *present* the site.

 In the pictures shown below, we have the folder structure created by punch on top, with the somewhat changed folder structure with added files, which we ended up with underneath: